rusticlion/Manastorm/manastorm_codebase_dump.md

         -- Check if we should delay damage application for visual synchronization local delayDamage = event.delayDamage or false

+        -- We don't need to check for blocked spells here anymore -- The Wizard:castSpell method now returns early for blocked spells -- and they never reach the damage events

         -- If the damage isn't delayed, apply it immediately if not delayDamage then
             -- Apply damage to the target wizard's health